explodingcamera/nots/README.md

 * Current open-source FaaS/Serverless solutions are lacking.
 Skip the new framework learning curve.
 * Sometimes, a single-file script is all you need.
 * Most projects don't require massive scale.
 A simple SQLite database and a few endpoints usually suffice.

+## License

+Nots is licensed under the [Apache 2.0 License](./LICENSE).
+All Copyrights are retained by their Contributors.